 Probiotics

-When you hear the word “probiotics”, you usually think about a pill sitting in a bottle that you buy, often for a hefty price, at a health store or pharmacy.
-But unrefrigerated probiotics are not actually as effective as we think.
-Healing the gut is a process.
-For those with gut inflammation or digestive issues, the results of balancing the micro-biome of your gut can be reducing inflammation in the gut,increased absorption of vitamins and minerals, prevention of leaky gut .
+When you hear the word “probiotics”, you usually think about a pill sitting in a bottle at a health food store or a pharmacy.
+However, unrefrigerated probiotics are not as effective as assumed.
+Healing the gut is a gradual process and involves dietary changes as well as supplementation.
+For those struggling with gut inflammation or digestive issues, balancing the micro-biome of the gut can reduce inflammation.
+A balanced microbiome also increases the absorption of vitamins and minerals.
+Additionally, it improves immune function and contributes to overall health and vitality.

-Balancing your gut is not about taking a pill, but more of a lifestyle change.
+Balancing your gut is not about taking a pill, but rather involves more of a lifestyle change.
 Beneficial bacteria, or probiotics, are living creatures found in many of the foods we eat.
-These good bacterias live in our gut and are hungry for specific foods to remain happy and doing what they do to keep us healthy.
+These good bacteria live in our gut and are hungry for specific foods to remain happy and doing what they do to keep us healthy.
+A well-rounded approach to gut health involves not just the consumption of probiotic-rich foods but also incorporating prebiotic-rich foods into your diet.
+See below for a list of pro and pre biotic foods.
+Bon appetit!

 If you do decide to take a probiotic supplement, it should be one that is kept in refrigeration, and also add these foods to your diet to ensure maximum healing.